gandac/flatbond-react/README.md

 In the UI the user can pick his desired rent amount and following some logic, he gets a price offer.

-You can see the demo of the project here [http://flatbond-5a576.web.app](http://flatbond-5a576.web.app)
+You can see the demo here [http://flatbond-5a576.web.app](http://flatbond-5a576.web.app)

 This javascript project uses React framework for providing the view skeleton,Redux for storing data, Webpack for building / creating hot dev server